kumar80/Social/README.md

 # FriendsBase

-A nice project , don't believe me give it a try.
+A nice project , don't believe me? give it a try.

 ---
 ## Requirements